msaxena2/benchmark-tools/Toyota-itc-benchmark-numbers/README.md

 The second table lists numbers obtained while running the tool on the tests.
 Parameters used in the table:
 * **# w Defects Detected** is the number of tests with defects where the tool correctly found the defect.
 * **# w/o Defects Detected** is the number of tests w/o defects where the tool incorrectly reported an defect.
 * **# of Variations in total** is the total number of tests, or variations in the benchmark.
-Note that the number of tests we run is different from the number mentioned in the benchmark.
+Note that the number of tests we run differs from the number mentioned in the paper.
 Refer to the Ignored Tests section for details.

 ### Ignored Tests